mullenj7/cr-duel-tool-app/README.md

 # Clash Royale Duel Tool App

-This Repo contains the code for the Clash Royale Duel Tool app found at www.test.com.
+This Repo contains the code for the Clash Royale Duel Tool WebApp found at www.test.com. -- fix login redirect in app

-Clash Royale Duel Tool is a tool for Clash Royale players to help
+Clash Royale Duel Tool is a tool for Clash Royale players to help pick and counter-pick decks based on what cards have been played in previous matches.
+In Clash Royale, players create decks of 8 cards and play against each other in 1v1 matches.
+The most popular competitive format in Clash Royale is the Duel Format, where players are only allowed to use each card once, typically in a best of 5 or 7.
+This tool is intended to be used during Duel Format matches.
+The tool helps visualize what cards players and their opponents have already used, and use this information to create their decks for the next match.

+The tool also allows users to save and load decks, allowing a player to prepare decks in advance of a game or to use as templates for modular deck-picking.

 ## How To Run